dazuma/toys/toys-core/docs/guide.md

 DSL used by Toys itself, and supports tools, subtools, flags, arguments, help text, and all the other features of Toys.

-An executable may customize its own facilities for writing tools by providing **built-in mixins** and **built-in templates**, and can implement default behavior across all tools by providing **middleware**.
+An executable can customize its own facilities for writing tools by providing **built-in mixins** and **built-in templates**, and can implement default behavior across all tools by providing **middleware**.